Skip to content

 Over-budgeting just means you temporarily parked too much pre-tax money in the piggy bank.

-Importantly, the overbudgeted running cost can't be used to pay down the residual value of the car, as this has to be paid with post-tax dollars.
+Importantly, the over-budgeted running costs can't be used to pay down the residual value of the car, as this has to be paid with post-tax dollars.

 What running costs are not